Emre1Duman/Emre1Duman/README.md

 - Based in London and have a BSc in Business Information Systems from the University of Westminster.
 - Shortly after achieving my degree I worked as a Platform engineer where I was exposed to many Cloud and DevOps tools.
-- Currently looking to further my career within Cloud, DevOps, Software engineering and Business.
+- Currently looking to further my career within Cloud, DevOps, Software engineering, IT support and Business.

 #### Experience:
 ---